truedano/Windows-MCP/README.md

 - `Screenshot-Tool`: Capture a screenshot of the desktop.
 - `Launch-Tool`: To launch an application from the start menu.
 - `Shell-Tool`: To execute PowerShell commands.
+- `Scrape-Tool`: To scrape the entire webpage for information.

 ## ⚠️Caution